The top 9 skills employers look for

 Here’s an example to demonstrate the impact continuous learning and development could have on your career progression:

 Rumi, a marketing professional with five years of experience at a digital marketing agency, found herself at a career crossroads.
 Despite her initial success, she recognised the need for continuous learning if she wanted to stay competitive in such a fast-paced environment.
-Her goal was not just to keep her skills relevant but also to position herself for career advancement.
+Her goal was not just to keep her professional skills relevant but also to position herself for career advancement.

 In order to upskill, Rumi embraced continuous learning by: